ackintosh/ganesha/README.md

 ### Count

-If you want use Count strategy, use `Builder::buildWithCountStrategy()`.
+If you want use the Count strategy use `Builder::buildWithCountStrategy()` to build an instance.

 ```php
 $ganesha = Ackintosh\Ganesha\Builder::buildWithCountStrategy([